Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 */

-To do that, add the code below into the quick_edit_box.php.
+- To do that, add the code below to the quick_edit_box.php.

 /**